 The Company considers all cash and highly liquid investments with an original maturity of three months or less to be cash equivalents.
 The Company maintains cash balances in bank accounts that may, at times, exceed federally insured limits.
 The Company has not incurred any losses from such accounts and management considers the risk of loss to be minimal.
-As of December 31, 2018, the Company had two bank accounts that exceeded the FDIC limit by an aggregate amount of \$1,534.
+As of December 31, 2020, the Company had one bank account that exceeded the FDIC limit by an aggregate amount of \$518.